GoEco > Africa > South Africa > Wildlife Sanctuary

 Days 5-8, Monday-Thursday: Rewarding volunteer work at the wildlife sanctuary.

 Day 9, Friday: Departure day for volunteers only staying one week.
-Departing volunteers will be taken by bus either to the Johannesburg airport or to the city center of Johannesburg.
+Bus will take departing volunteers either to the Johannesburg airport or to the city center of Johannesburg.
 Free day for volunteers extending.

 Weeks 2-12: Additional weeks allow for exciting volunteer work six days a week, with Sundays free for you to spend how you wish (check out travel Highlights below for suggestions!)
 Departures are on Fridays.